 Digital cameras, cellphones and other portable devices make it easy to take photos.
 With just a few clicks, you can share a precious moment with friends and family halfway around the planet.
 But the new technologies also create new concerns, especially when it comes to printing those photographs.

 To make it easier for you to share photos online, many cameras and computers come with software that compresses or shrinks the size of your digital images.
 This means your photos will upload and download faster but that’s because a lot of digital information has been sucked out of them.
 Although your photos may still look good on your computer screen, they will be grainy or pixelized if they are printed in a magazine.
 In order to look good in print, photos must be high resolution; the image file must be at least 1 MB in size.

 If you would like to submit a photo for publication, you need to make sure it is large enough.
 Ensure the program you use is downloading your photos in their original size or do not use the program that came with your camera.
 Instead, learn how to treat the camera as an external device and copy-and-paste the image files to a folder of your choice.
 Then, if you decide to submit them by email, attach them directly to your message the way you would a text document.
-You can also upload them directly using our online submission form.

 First thing: Set your camera to take images which are at least 1 MB in size (3 MB is also fine).
 That will allow you to print an 8×11 version of the image.
 Unless you want to turn each photo you take into a poster, you don’t need a higher setting.